-Who Is Stormy Daniels' Lawyer Michael Avenatti — And Who Is Helping Him?
+Who Is Stormy Daniels Lawyer Michael Avenatti — And Who Is Helping Him?

 "He first spoke to me about his desire to join a litigation team in his first year and I joked that he might want to find out where his locker is before he joined a litigation team," Turley told NPR.

-Avenatti was the first person in his family to graduate from college and put himself through school by doing opposition research for political candidates - Democrats and Republicans.
+Avenatti was the first person in his family to graduate from college.
+He put himself through school by doing opposition research for political candidates — Democrats and Republicans.

 This year, his legal and political paths have converged in spectacular fashion.
-Avenatti has turned what could have been a boring procedural fight over a nondisclosure agreement and turned it into a vehicle to attack Michael Cohen, the president's personal lawyer — and President Trump himself.
+Avenatti has turned what could have been a boring procedural fight over a nondisclosure agreement into a vehicle to attack Michael Cohen, the president's personal lawyer — and President Trump himself.

-"He put a series of trip wires in front of the president's lawyer and Michael Cohen literally tripped over every one of them," Turley said.
+"He put a series of tripwires in front of the president's lawyer and Michael Cohen literally tripped over every one of them," Turley said.

 In one sense, Avenatti may have been lucky, from his perspective.
 First, he sued on behalf of Daniels so she could escape the contract she signed pledging not to talk about the sexual relationship she says she had with Trump in 2006.